tomatolog/manticore/docs/8_sphinxql_reference/show_profile_syntax.rst

     SHOW PROFILE

-SHOW PROFILE shows a detailed execution profile of the previous SQL statement executed in the current SphinxQL session.
+SHOW PROFILE shows a detailed execution profile of the previous SQL statement executed in the current ManticoreQL session.
 Also, profiling must be enabled in the current session <b>before</b> running the statement to be instrumented.
 That can be done with a ``SET profiling=1`` statement.
 By default, profiling is disabled to avoid potential performance